-Cabinets of the Desert wants its cabinetry clients to be aware of long established kitchen design standards and how they may be flexibly applied to reflect and enhance the contemporary use of a modern kitchen.
-These standards have an impact on the selection and design of your kitchen cabinetry.
+The Cabinets of the Desert design team would like to share long-established kitchen design standards with our cabinetry clients.
+We can flexibly apply these standards to enhance the design of a modern kitchen for you.
+These standards also inform the selection and layout of your kitchen cabinetry.

-In 1944 the University of Illinois conducted a number of studies of kitchen design and developed design principles that are still in use today.
+In 1944 the University of Illinois conducted several studies on kitchen design and developed design principles still in use today.
 Although Universal Design goes beyond the Illinois guidelines, they remain the gold standard.

 Since the Illinois Rules came into being, lifestyles have changed.
-There is now likely to be more than one person active in food preparation.
-Also the kitchen has become even more of a gathering place.
-This has made the kitchen island, which can provide additional work triangles and a seating area, a popular feature in a kitchen remodel project.
+For example, there is now likely to be more than one person active in food preparation.
+Also, the kitchen has become even more of a gathering place.
+This change has made the kitchen island a popular feature in a kitchen remodel project since it can provide additional work triangles and a seating area.

 The Illinois principles speak more to functionality than aesthetics.
-So let’s address some preliminary points.
-We also refer the reader to our Kitchen Checklist.
+So let’s address some preliminary points:

-Basic aesthetics require that the range, oven or cook top is not visible from the front entrance; nor should they share the same wall back to back with a toilet.
-However they should be in a central/focal location in the kitchen.
+- Basic aesthetics require that the range, oven, or cooktop is not visible from the front entrance, nor should they share the same wall back to back with a toilet.
+However, they should be in the kitchen’s central/focal location.

-The kitchen is generally the focal point of the modern home and usually the first room to be remodeled.
-The aesthetics of your new kitchen are important but, more so than in any other room in the house, it is in the kitchen where form most follows function.
+- The kitchen is generally the focal point of the modern home and usually the first room to be remodeled.
+The aesthetics of your new kitchen are essential, but more so than in any other room in the house, it is in the kitchen where form most follows function.

 The Illinois Kitchen Rules